danielmcheng1/drone/writeup.md

 * Prototyping system for multiple drones

 These were nice-to-have features in a beta version of the app--but were not necessary for the alpha version.
 Recall the requirements for this drone service:
-> 1. Request a photo capture right now
+> 1. Request a photo right now
 > 2. Browse current AND historical images for my location of interest

 Hence I chose to divert the majority of my remaining time into this custom Android app, to ensure I could achieve the above two criteria.